odmina/stratified/stratified.md

 ## Fitting a model

 To fit conditional logistic regression model I use `survival::clogit`.
-Since the logic behind using conditional logistic regression is to take into account inter-patient variablility, patient `id` is provided as strata argument. *Please note that these are not the same strata that are used in the stratified analysis below*.
+Since the logic behind using conditional logistic regression is to take into account inter-patient variability, patient `id` is provided as strata argument. *Please note that these are not the same strata that are used in the stratified analysis below*.

 ```R
 #all data model